-The Co-operative initially measures and classifies financial assets and liabilities to reflect the segment in which they are managed and the related cash flow characteristics.
-Financial assets and liabilities are classified and measured either at amortized cost or fair value through profit or loss (FVTPL).
+Financial assets and financial liabilities are recognized in the Cooperative's consolidated statements of financial position when the Cooperative becomes a party to the contractual provisions of the instrument.
+Financial instruments are initially measured at fair value.
+The Cooperative initially measures and classifies financial assets and liabilities to reflect the segment in which they are managed and the related cash flow characteristics.
+Subsequently, financial assets and liabilities are classified and measured either at amortized cost or fair value through profit or loss (FVTPL).
 Transaction costs directly attributable to the acquisition of financial assets or financial liabilities subsequently measured at FVTPL are recognized immediately in comprehensive income.
 If not subsequently measured at FVTPL, transaction costs are included in the fair value on initial recognition.